GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 ## Where to go next

-- harmonize CSS definitions in the current under development sets
+- harmonize CSS definitions in the current under development sets (Mesh, Dynamic Data, Spreadsheet, Arch)
 - build a svg with the style pattern elements (import export arrows, etc) that serves as reference
 - consolidate CSS classes and design patterns
+- Deine a way to clearly state if somebody has taken charge of a given workbench.
+Let's avoid doing the work twice
-- Prepare a starter kit and release it into the wild
+- Prepare a starter kit and release it into the wild.
+(If we manage to go ahead with the style guide, we can think of building Master Templates and do a call for degigners.
+At Fosdem?)
 - merge the original single files into multipage documents (per module / workbench)
 - refactor the original symbols by deleting style attributes from the elements and using classes instead